View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 The skills and experience acquired through successful completion of this MA also provide essential preparation for progressing onto research qualifications, such as an MPhil or PhD.

 Tuition fees for full-time study on this MA are £5,580 for UK students and £13,500 for international students enrolling on the programme in academic year 2021/22.
-Exemptions apply for EU students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, who may be eligible for the UK full-time tuition fee rate.
+Exemptions apply for EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, who may be eligible for the UK full-time tuition fee rate.

 The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.